Parents often ask us if they can bring snacks to a children’s birthday party. So we’ve put this post together to help

 Can we bring snacks to a children’s birthday party?

-Of course!
 Due to covid-19 it’s important to avoid sharing of food and utensils.
 We advise parents making a booking with us to ask other parents to send their child with a packet of crisps and a biscuit or piece of fruit and a bottled drink.
-If you want to stop for a snack break, this can be factored in to the two hour party.
+If you want to stop for a snack break, this can be factored in to your 1.5 hour party.
 So kids can refuel and get going again!

 We politely ask that you don’t bring sandwiches/lunch with you as there won’t be time without missing time on the activities.
 We will of course still be providing marshmallows to toast on the campfire!